BunsDev/rwa-tokenization/packages/backend/README.md

 # Housing Market (Mock) API

-API configurations designed for the purposes of fulfilling data requests for CMC and CoinGecko as well as for integration with frontends.
+API configurations designed for the purposes of fulfilling (mock) data requests for tokenized real estate.

 ---